ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 small makes scan inefficient.

 Hashing and scanning options
-    --word-size=size
-    -k size     Sets hashing word size.
-Reasonable values are 11-13 for VectorTable (11 for 32-bit architecture), 11-15 for ArraymapTable (see --hash-type).
-Default is the smaller of window size (see --window-size) and 11, 13 or 15 (depending on an architecture and hash type).
-Can't be less then half of window size.

-    --window-size=size
-    -w size     Sets window size.
-Reasonable values are 11-26 for VectorTable, 11-30 for ArraymapTable implementations of hash (11-22 for VectorTable on 32-bit architecture).
+    --window-size=size[/word]
+    -w size[/word]
+                Sets window size and word size.
+If window size is below 15 (13 for -Hv on 64-bit, or 11 for -Hv on 32-bit architecture), word size by default equals to window size.
+Otherwise word size by default is chosen to be 15, 13, or 11 depending on -H value and architecture.
 OligoFAR hashes one window per read, choosing it as close to 5' end as possible, but may shift it to the right if the 5' end has too many low quality (ambiguous) bases.

-    --input-max-mism=count
+    --input-mism=initial[-final]
-    -n count    Sets maximal allowed number of mismatches within hashed word.
+    -n ini[-fi] Sets maximal allowed number of mismatches within hashed word.
                 Reasonable values are 0 and 1, sometimes 2.
+OligoFAR will hash first with initial value as maximal number of mismatches, then will iteratively rehash reads with that many or more mismatches allowing extra mismatches in hash word until final value is exceeded.

+    --allow-short-window=+|-
+    -S +|-      If window size is more then word size and this option is enabled, after first pass window size will be decreased to word size and reads which have more mismatches then initial number of mismatches allowed in hash word will be rehashed.

     --hash-type=v|m|a
     -H v|m|a    Set hash type to v (vector), m (multimap) or a (arraymap).